medavox/distribackup/old-docs/Design Document.md

 publisher authority (ie which mirror can update the network) can be controlled with an arbitrary token, eg RSA key

 * allowing us to move the publishing mirror dynamically
-* which moves us back into the use-case area of 1 person, many machines like dropbox!
+* which moves us back into the use-case area of 1 person:many machines like dropbox!
 * something like ssh private key? possibly a password? should be sth. intangible, portable
 * this has the bonus of being conceptually easy for lay users to understand